bizzapagel/little-health-tracker/README.md

-# Little Health Tracker
+# Calorito

-**Should break this out into separate apps**

-A minimalist web app for tracking various health metrics.
+A minimalist web app for tracking your caloric intake.

-* Calorie Counter
-* Weight Chart
-* Blood Pressure